What is Sewage Flow Treatment to control Water Pollution?

-- Compressed air is supplied for decomposition of organic matters in sewage
+- Compressed air is supplied for the decomposition of organic matters in sewage

-- This grit chambers have a spiral-flow aeration tank installed with air-diffusion tubes placed on one side of the tank.
+- These grit chambers have a spiral-flow aeration tank installed with air-diffusion tubes placed on one side of the tank.

 - As the sewage enters into the grit chamber the shape of the chamber and the air makes the sewage flow in a helical pattern

-- Aerated grit chambers with air lift pumps is shown below.
+- Aerated grit chambers with airlift pumps are shown below.

 Based on the quantity and quality of grit material handling, pressure drop (head loss) requirements, space, topography and capital and maintenance cost, sewage plant can be two types

 - Manually Cleaned sewage plant